Music A Level

 QUALIFICATIONS NEEDED TO START THE COURSE

-6+ in music GCSE and/or Grade 5 or equivalent - theory and on 1 instrument/voice
+- Grade 5 or equivalent in theory plus 1 instrument/voice

 YEAR 12 COURSE SPECIFICATION